binkley/homebrewery-files/witch.md

   Witches know a little magic goes a long way for first impressions.

 - **Produce Flame** <br>
   Conjure fire for light or attack.
-  A bit of flame for hearth or hex.
+A bit of flame for hearth and hex.

 - **Shape Water** <br>
   Command a small amount of water, freezing, coloring, or moving it around.